 Edge is the place where two ecosystems meet.
 In my case it is the edge between the deeper shade that occurs directly beneath the tall trees, and the sunnier areas that occur in patches around the yard as the sun moves across the sky.

-This sharing of resources at the edge of the shade led to a strong and healthy system that produces high yields with fewer inputs and maintenance over time.
-We produced around 80 pounds of dappled-shade-tolerant veggies annually in the backyard.
+This sharing of resources at the edge of the shade leads to a strong and healthy system that produces high yields with fewer inputs and maintenance over time.

 Fruit trees and shrubs may not be quite as productive there as they would be in full sun, but because it is closer to their natural habitat, they are less prone to pests and disease.

-The secondary benefit was our discovery that growing greens was easy and advantageous in these partial shade conditions.
-Permaculture requires that we work with nature, not against it.
-In our case, greens are what our system wants to produce, so that’s what we grow a lot of!
+The secondary benefit was my discovery that growing greens was easy and advantageous in these partial shade conditions!
+Permaculture design requires that I work with nature, not against it.
+In my case, greens are what the system wanted to produce, so that’s what I grew a lot of!

-Be grateful for the land that you have, observe it, work with nature and edges, and in turn enjoy a boatload of healthy abundance!
+Be grateful for the land that you have, observe it, work with nature and edges.
+In turn, enjoy a boatload of healthy abundance!

 - Urban Food Forests: Demonstrating Permaculture in the City